-Dark Funeral (1993-present) is a Black Metal band from Stockholm, Sweden.
+Dark Funeral (1993-present): a Black Metal band from Stockholm, Sweden.

-ord Ahriman, with guitarist Blackmoon (Real Name: David Parland), united in 1993 with one goal: "to create the darkest and most evil music possible", and after sampling many musicians, they finally found Themgoroth and Draugen to join them in their new band, Dark Funeral.
+uitarist Lord Ahriman along with fellow guitarist Blackmoon (Real Name: David Parland), united in 1993 with one goal, "to create the darkest and most evil music possible", and after sampling many musicians, they finally found Themgoroth (Real Name: Paul Mäkitalo) and Draugen (Real Name: Joel Andersson) to join them in their new band, Dark Funeral.
 In May of 1994, the band released their self-titled, self-financed debut four track mini-CD ('Hellspawn Records' subsequently re-released it).
 The mini-CD was warmly received, and it didn't take long before Dark Funeral was considered a leading black metal act.
 Shortly after, they would play their first gig at the Luse Lottes pub in Oslow, Norway.
-Draugen, however, left the band, to be replaced by Equimanthorn.
+Draugen, however, left the band, to be replaced by Equimanthorn (Real Name: Peter Eklund).

 Dark Funeral then signed to 'No Fashion Records' in the summer of 1994, and in January 1996, they released their premier full-length album The Secrets of The Black Arts; a video would soon follow; it too was warmly received.
 The first 5,000 copies was released as "digi-pack", and sold quickly; it was described as containing "Satanic mayhem", utilizing 11 tracks of brutal riffs, deep blood curdling melodies mixed with eerie classical themes and played at a furious speed.